Planning Multiple Epidemic Interventions with Reinforcement Learning: Empirical Evaluation

 \subsubsection{Future Work.}

-It is important to emphasize that the learned RL policies are heavily influenced by the parameter values that define the disease model (e.g fatality rate, recovery rate, etc) or the interventions (e.g. the cost of isolation, the effect of masks on transmissibilty rate, etc).
+It is important to emphasize that the learned RL policies are heavily influenced by the parameter values that define the disease model (e.g. fatality rate, recovery rate, etc) or the interventions (e.g. the cost of isolation, the effect of masks on transmissibility rate, etc).
 For example, reducing the cost of workplace closures, or increasing its effectiveness in reducing infectious interactions within workplaces in our benchmark may cause the RL agents to favor this intervention rather than excluding it.
-Inferring the exact value of these parameters, or calibration, is an active area of research~\cite{cali}, which we consider to be independent of the optimization problem.

-Nonetheless, in our interactions with policy-makers and public health officials, we found that in many instances these parameters are often not immediately known and calibration often requires data that may not yet be available~\cite{uncertain}.
-We see both a limitation and a promising future research direction here.
-By including these parameters in an expanded state space, the RL agent can produce a policy that considers these unknown parameters.
-Here, training occurs once, but the learned policy can generate different intervention plans for different parameter settings just as it currently generates different policies for different values in the compartments.

-A policy-maker could then, for example, examine the differences in plans sampled from the agent's policy when the disease has a high versus a low transmissiblity rate, or when a vaccine has a high or low efficacy.
+Inferring the exact value of these parameters, or calibration, is an active area of research~\cite{cali} and ~\cite{uncertain}.
+Though we consider this to be independent of the optimization problem, it is possible to use our tool to examine the differences in plans sampled from the agent's policy when the disease has a high versus a low transmissibility rate, or when a vaccine has a high or low efficacy.

+We have assumed the availability of a fully observable state in which we know the population size within every compartment.
+Future work can extend our work to partially observable MDPs where only partial state information is available.
+Finally, we note that we tuned our hyperparameters on a single configuration; in practice, hyperparameters should be tuned to be robust with respect to a range of parameter settings (e.g. different transition rates).